 Spray the Mess

-When you find a sticky mess, reach for a bug-and-tar remover foam.
-You can spray the foam on the areas that have the mess, and let it sit for at least five minutes.
+When you find a sticky mess, reach for a bug-and-tar remover first.
+You can spray the remover on the areas that have the mess, and let it sit for at least five minutes.
 A good practice when using an automated car-wash is to spray the front of the vehicle and mirrors with bug and tar remover about 5 minutes before entering.
 This will help the car wash break up the bugs and mess that otherwise wouldn’t have come off.

 Use a Towel to Remove Debris